 On the other hand, the wealthy young ruler was an industrious success story (Matthew 19:16-22).
 Though he was successful, he idolized wealth.
 The fact that he was unwilling to give it up demonstrated that he was not a part of Jesus’ kingdom.
 The rich young ruler was successful at work, but spiritually unfaithful.

 In other words, someone’s faithfulness to Christ is not always a predictor of workplace success, nor is someone’s workplace success an indication of godliness.

 Here’s what this means for you: The success of your work may have nothing at all to do with your spiritual faithfulness to Christ.
-The success of your work is often out of your control.
+You have no control over who succeeds and who doesn’t.

 Out of Your Control

 You may not write the next great Broadway musical, speak at a conference, grace the cover of Forbes or hear your name mentioned on SportsCenter.
-You cannot control the results of your work.
+You don’t control the results of your work.

 Yet you can control how you work.
 You can work faithfully for God’s glory, remembering that he designed you for this task.
 Working for God’s glory may lead to success.
 It may not.
 Either way, the work will be worth it.